Utkanutkan/itoppdemo/index.md

 ## Prototype Architecture
 The prototype has three main components.
 The traceapi is a node.js application.
 Ideally every organization runs a copy of their api.
 The blockchain api uses wallet and blockchain network configuration to access the blockchain.
 In the current configuration organizational wallet is included in the api.
 The tracegui is a vuetify application and calls the api functions.

-1. Run the blockchain network and.
+1. Run the blockchain network and install the standard parts contract.
 2. Run the api server.
 3. Run the client application.